-- There are four unit exams.
-Your grade is the average of the four unit exams.
-The unit exam score is the average between a unit lab exam and a unit lecture score.
-The lab and lecture have equal value (i.e. 50% each). - The lecture score is determined by a lecture exam (80%), Video Homework Assignments (18%), and writing out the homeostasis definition (2%).
+- ▶There are four unit exams.
+A unit exam consists of a lab exam and a lecture exam.
+Your grade is the average of the lab and lecture exams.
+The lab and lecture have equal value (50%). - The lecture score is determined by a lecture exam (80%), completing the Video Homework Assignments (18%), and writing out the homeostasis definition (2%).
 There is an additional four bonus points for doing the Chapter Study Guide Questions. - The lab exam requires you to identify 50 structures from the Lab Learning Objectives.
-Each identified structure is worth two points. - Video Homework Assignments and Chapter Study Guide Questions need to be turned in on-time to receive full credit.
-(Before the topic is covered in lecture.) - Video assignments cover key lecture learning objectives.
+Each identified structure is worth two points. - ⊳Video Homework Assignments and Chapter Study Guide Questions need to be turned in on-time to receive full credit.
+(Before the topic is covered in lecture.) - >Video assignments cover key lecture learning objectives.
 These topics are also covered in lecture.
-The videos are "comprehensive" and you have the opportunity to watch these videos multiple times if needed to understand the topic. - You need to consider the "video assignments" as part of your lecture exam, therefore.
+The videos are "comprehensive" and you have the opportunity to watch these videos multiple times if you need to in order to understand the topic. - >You need to consider the "video assignments" as part of your lecture exam, therefore.
 Do not share your answers with other students before the due date.
-Sharing these answers with other students will be considered "cheating" and both parties will receive no credit for the assignment. - See syllabus for Science Departments Grading Scale.
+Sharing these answers with other students will be considered "cheating" and both parties will receive no credit for the assignment. - "See syllabus for Science Departments Grading Scale.